Running WRF¶

 Note

-This option overwrites the input_from_file namelist setting for nest domains.
+input_from_hires overwrites the input_from_file setting for nest domains.

 Specified Moving Nests¶

-The specified moving nest option allows you to dictate exactly where the nest moves; however, it can be quite intricate to set up and comes with the following stipulations:
+The specified moving nest option allows precise control of where the nest moves, but is complex to set up and has specific stipulations.

 WRF must be configured and compiled with the preset moves nesting option (option 2), and configured for distributed-memory parallelization (dmpar) to make use of multiple processors.